leadcentaur/rollplan/README.md

 # Rollplan 🥋🔥

-Built for brazillian ju-jitsu gyms.
+Builing an open-soruce content management system for ju-jitsu gyms.
 Configured with NextJS, typescript, MongoDB, Redis and much more.